 If there has been an attempted or suspected suicide, talking with other students and staff about suicide is important at this time; it can help everyone cope with the trauma and grief.
 Talking to others and listening to their concerns can help highlight others who are having difficulty coping.

 You may not know exactly what to say or do – most people don’t.
 You don’t need to have ready answers or solutions.
 Being there for others and listening to them is often enough.
-If you are struggling, there is no shame in asking for help when you feel like coping on your own is too difficult.
+If you are struggling, it's important to ask for help when you need it, and we have many ways of accessing support.
+If you are worried about yourself or another student or member of staff, then students can speak to the Wellbeing Service, SU Advice or Security.
+If you are a member of staff then you could speak to your line manager, HR, a Wellbeing Champion, or Security.

 Samaritans have a list of other sources of support you may find useful.